nxp-imx/imx-sm/sm/doc/config.md

   - *rtcPerms[]* - array of BBM protocol RTC permissions, one per RTC
   - *buttonPerms[]* - array of BBM protocol button permissions, one per button
   - *cpuPerms[]* - array of CPU protocol permissions, one per CPU
+  - *perlpiPerms[]* - array of CPU protocol permissions, one per peripheral
   - *pinPerms[]* - array of pin control protocol permissions, one per pin
   - *daisyPerms[]* - array of pin control protocol daisy permissions, one per daisy register
   - *ctrlPerms[]* - array of control protocol permissions, one per control